hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 The above diagram show the infrastructure components at a high-level.

+-> **Note:** The diagram shows an Azure load balancer but for private IP usage in a hybrid model, use an Azure Application Gateway v1.
+Also note that the VM Scale Set would be declared as multi-zone in order to benefit from cross-availability zone redundancy.

 ### Application Layer

 The Application Layer is composed of two Terraform Enterprise servers (Azure VMs)